apache/druid/docs/ingestion/native-batch.md

 want the output timestamp to be equivalent to the input timestamp.
 In this case, set the timestamp column to `__time` and the format to `auto` or `millis`.

 It is OK for the input and output datasources to be the same.
-In this case, the reindexed data will overwrite the previous data.
+In this case, newly generated data will overwrite the previous data for the intervals specified in the `granularitySpec`.
 Generally, if you are going to do this, it is a good idea to test out your reindexing by writing to a separate datasource before overwriting your main one.

 An example task spec is shown below.
 It reads from a hypothetical raw datasource `wikipedia_raw` and creates a new rolled-up datasource `wikipedia_rollup` by grouping on hour, "countryName", and "page".